AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     **Note:**

-    -   If you do not want to customize the names of the topics and consumer groups, you can skip this step.
+    -   If you do not want to customize the names of the topics and consumer groups, skip this step.
     -   Some topics that are required by a Function Compute sink connector must use a local storage engine.
 If the major version of your Message Queue for Apache Kafka instance is 0.10.2, you cannot manually create topics that use a local storage engine.
 In major version 0.10.2, these topics must be automatically created.
     1. [Create topics for a Function Compute sink connector](#section_0wn_cbs_hf5).
     2. [Create consumer groups for a Function Compute sink connector](#section_fbf_mav_odr).